huggingface/transformers/docs/source/model_doc/lxmert.rst

 Tips:

-- Bounding boxes are not necessary to be used in the visual feature embeddings, any kind of visual-spacial features will work
+- Bounding boxes are not necessary to be used in the visual feature embeddings, any kind of visual-spacial features will work.
 - Both the language hidden states and the visual hidden states that LXMERT outputs are passed through the cross-modality layer, so they contain information from both modalities.
 To access a modality that only attends to itself, select the vision/language hidden states from the first input in the tuple.
 - The bi-directional cross-modality encoder attention only returns attention values when the language modality is used as the input and the vision modality is used as the context vector.
 Further,